Students and Staff win big at St Albans District Sport Awards

 The annual awards, now in its fourth year celebrates the very best in sporting talent and achievement in the area.
 Celebrity guest former England international rugby player Sally Tuson gave an inspiring insight into her own sporting success to the packed audience of athletes and community sport enthusiasts.

 Taking a Recognition in the Disability Athlete of the Year was Equine student 20 year old Jake Hulley from Hatfield.
 Jake was recognised for his passion, devotion and enthusiasm for Equestrian, demonstrated with two gold medal wins at the National Games for Dressage and Working Trail.

-22 year-old Tom Miller, also studying Equine received the prestigious ‘Rowland Shield’ - an award which is dedicated to an athlete who has demonstrated the Special Olympics ideal – dedication, commitment and enthusiasm to the sport.
-Tom is currently going through the selection process which could see him head to Abu Dhabi in 2019 as part of the Team GB Special Olympics Equine team.
+22-year-old Tom Miller, also studying Equine received the prestigious ‘Rowland Shield’ – an award which is dedicated to an athlete who has demonstrated the Special Olympics ideal – dedication, commitment and enthusiasm to the sport.
+Tom is currently going through the selection process which could see him head to Abu Dhabi, United Arab Emirates, in 2019 as part of the Team GB Special Olympics Equine team.